James Gortner

 Knight Paintings (2021-ongoing)

-The works also play with art historical references, most notably Cubism, Surrealism, and Pop Art.
-The color explorations in the work issue far-flung references to Richard Diebenkorn, Wayne Thiebaud, and NC Wythe.
-The striking change in style between these works and others of my works should recall the chimerical muse of Gerhard Richter and Philip Guston.
+The works play with art historical references, most notably Modernism, Surrealism, and Pop Art.
+The color explorations in the work issue far-flung references, including Richard Diebenkorn, Chagall, and Warhol.
+The striking change in style between these works and other bodies of work by the artist recalls the chimerical muse of Gerhard Richter and Philip Guston.
+Despite their fitting into the known lexicon of art, they are wholly unique and singular.

 JAMES GORTNER